Setsunai/Scouting-Gamemode/README.md

 A Minecraft datapack that adds a survival friendly spectator mode

 Use `/trigger scout` to toggle the scouting mode

+Note: There are some issues with the 1.14.3 release due to `/forceload` being unavailable pre 1.14.4

 ### Installing/Uninstalling
 To install, download the latest release and add it to your [world]/datapacks folder